QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 ![](images/coloring2-2.png)

-with L=Link and C=Contraction.
+With L=Link and C=Contraction.
 The smallest clique (we are among the graphs with the symbol ✔️) is

 * $CF-DB-E-A$: 4 colors
 * $CF-D-BE-A$: 4 colors